pact-im/api-doc/_includes/channels.md

 }
 ```

-This endpoint updates exist channels in the company.
+This endpoint updates existing channel in the company.

 ### HTTP Request